Young Food Writer of the Year Competition 2021 – Help the Guild Share the Message

 There are lots of uncertainties in today’s world, but one thing that is guaranteed to make it a better place is finding and rewarding young talent – and this is your chance.

-Become an YFW Ambassador
+Become a YFW Ambassador

 Perhaps you have someone creative in your extended family, or you have friends with children who have shown an interest in food or writing?
 Even better, why not phone or drop an email to a couple of local schools in your area?

-According to one of last year’s YFW Ambassadors, it really is as simple as that.
+According to one of our previous YFW Ambassadors, it really is as simple as that.
 ‘Like everyone else I have plenty on my plate already, but I thought of my local college and decided to phone on the off chance.
 They asked me to email through the details and passed it through to their English department, who leapt at the idea.
 Next thing I knew I was in class, giving pep talks to a couple of classes and fielding questions about food writing in general, and whether I’d met Jamie Oliver.
 The college entered about a dozen entries, and I was absolutely gutted when they didn’t win.
 We’re hoping for better luck this year.’

 What you can do…